Majuro, Marshall Islands Guide

 Take a boat trip to Rongrong Island, a small islet within the Majuro Atoll.
 This offers a chance to experience a more secluded and untouched part of the Marshall Islands.
 Enjoy the pristine beaches, explore the local flora and fauna, and immerse yourself in the peaceful island life.

-Approximately 1 hour by car from Majuro city center.
+Approximately 1-1.5 hours by boat from Majuro.
 Kalalin Island is a small island located in the Majuro Atoll.
 It is a popular destination for day trips from Majuro, offering a chance to experience a more secluded and untouched part of the Marshall Islands.
 Enjoy the pristine beaches, explore the local flora and fauna, and immerse yourself in the peaceful island life.

 Approximately 1.5 hours by boat from Majuro.
 While a full exploration of Arno Atoll might require more than a day, a shorter boat trip to a closer part of Arno can offer a glimpse into a more traditional Marshallese lifestyle.
 Arno is known for its copra production and traditional outrigger canoes.
 Even a brief visit can provide a cultural experience and a chance to see a less-developed part of the islands.